-- The SENCO will meet with each class teacher to discuss additional needs concerns and to review Personal Provision Plans (PPPs) as and when required. - Review meetings will be held each term, in line with parent evenings as well as one annual / summer term review. - Targets arising from these meetings and reviews will be used to inform and support whole class approaches to inclusion, e.g. differentiation, varied teaching styles etc. and will be agreed and signed by parents / carers. - The SENCO monitors planning for pupils with SEND. - The SENCO / Headteacher, monitors the quality and effectiveness of provision for pupils with SEND through learning walks, scrutiny of planning and children's books.
+- The SENDCo will meet with each class teacher to discuss additional needs concerns and will review Personal Provision Plans (PPPs) as and when required. - Review meetings will be held each term, in line with parent evenings as well as one annual / summer term review. - Targets arising from these meetings and reviews will be used to inform and support whole class approaches to inclusion, e.g. differentiation, varied teaching styles etc. and will be agreed and signed by parents / carers. - The SENDCo and Key Stage Lead monitors planning for pupils with SEND. - The SENDCo / Headteacher, monitors the quality and effectiveness of provision for pupils with SEND through learning walks, scrutiny of planning and children's books.